scionproto/scion/doc/ControlPlanePKI.md

 # Metadata serialization
 ############################################
 # First we create the protected headers for 1-ff00:0:110 and 1-ff00:0:120.
-# The online key of 1-ff00:0:110 is updated, and must thus sign the new
+# The online voting key of 1-ff00:0:110 is updated, and must thus sign the new
 # version.

 offline_110 = """
 {
     "alg": "Ed25519",
     "crit": ["type", "key_version", "as"]
-    "type": "offline"
+    "type": "voting_offline"
     "key_version": 34,
     "as": "1-ff00:0:110"
 }